+Q: What amenities can I expect on charter boats?

+A: The charter vessels Marin and Aurelia come fully stocked with filtered water, sodas, and snacks.
+Both vessels offer hot water showers, marine “heads” (bathrooms), and Christmas-tree style ladders for your comfort.
+You are more than welcome to bring your own “treats,” food, and/or drinks, but no alcohol please.
+Refillable water bottles are encouraged!

 Q: Is hunting allowed onboard Marin or Aurelia?

 A: Spear fishing is not allowed, however, Hawaiian slings shorter than five (5) feet may be used to spear the invasive Lion Fish.
 Lobstering is permitted during lobster season, as long as participants carry the required Florida State Lobster licenses.
 Purchase your Lobster License from the Florida Fish and Wildlife Conservation Commission here.

 Q: What gear is required to dive aboard Marin and Aurelia?

 A: Each certified diver must have the following: mask, fins, snorkel, current BCD (no horse-collars, etc), regulator with alternate second stage, pressure gauge or computer, timing device (watch or computer), surface marker buoy (“safety sausage”) or lift bag.
 All gear must be maintained and functioning.
 Any diver arriving without the proper gear MUST rent or purchase missing pieces before being allowed aboard either vessel.
 Each charter vessel provides a set of spare gear on their boat available for rent in the event of a missing or faulty piece of dive equipment.
 For Technical Diving Trips, please contact us for a list of required gear.